Ariavm95/FlashCard-Udacity/README.md

 ## Tested Platforms
-This code has been tested in an iOS emulator.
+This has been tested only in an iOS emulator.

 ## Screenshots
 <div align="center">